Skip to content

 For example, the time required to read a word of information from a fast primary memory may be as low as 100 n sec as compared to 10 m sec required to read a word from a hard disk.

-Register – Registers are the part of processor.
-This is shown at the highest level of memory pyramid in above figure.
+Register – Registers are a part of the processor.
+This is shown at the highest level of the memory pyramid in the above figure.
 The amount of register storage is limited from a few hundred bits to a few thousand bits.
-The number and types of registers vary from one processor to other.
-Registers are generally used for temporary storage of data.
+The number and types of registers vary from one processor to another.
+Registers are generally used for the temporary storage of data.

 Cache Memory – Cache is a faster memory.
-To increase the performance of the system, some of designers use the cache memory at the second level.
-Its size is typically in few kilo bytes.
+To increase the performance of the system, some designers use the cache memory at the second level.
+Its size is typically in a few kilobytes.
 In some advanced processors, the cache memory is located on the processor chip itself.

 However, as the cache memory consists of faster memory chips, it is expensive too.
-Cost therefore becomes one of the limiting factor of cache.
+Cost, therefore, becomes one of the limiting factors of cache.

-Primary Memory (Faster & Slower) – Register require space on the processor and hence only a limited number of them can be provided.
+Primary Memory (Faster & Slower) – Registers require space on the processor, and hence, only a limited number of them can be provided.
 This memory is generally not sufficient in most of the systems, hence the primary memory is used.
-This is third level from the top.
+This is the third level from the top.

-The size of primary memory may vary from few kilo bytes in small systems to several megabytes in large systems.
+The size of primary memory may vary from a few kilobytes in small systems to several megabytes in large systems.
 In some systems, there is an extra level of primary memory.
 This extra level consists of a memory of a much larger size, through an order of magnitude slower in speed than the higher level primary memory.

 Mass Storage – Several programs and data are needed to be resident within the system so that they can be loaded for execution into the primary memory without much delay.
 Holding these programs and data may require several megabytes of memory.

 Off-line Backup – The offline backup is a type of removable storage device.
-When all the mass storage available in a system gets used up then off line backup plays its important role.
-Removable hard-disk, and a pen drive are examples of off-line backup.
+When all the mass storage available in a system gets used up, then offline backup plays an important role.
+A removable hard disk and a pen drive are examples of offline backup.

-Once, such a device is available, the user can perform periodic backup operations, It is off-line because the information on these devices can not be accessed by processor just as easily as it would access information from primary or other on-line memories.
+Once such a device is available, the user can perform periodic backup operations.
+It is offline because the information on these devices can not be accessed by the processor just as easily as it would access information from primary or other online memories.

 Memory Classification